Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 § 245.108.
 Suspension of certification.

-(a) The Department may suspend the certification of a certified installer or certified inspector for good cause which includes, but is not limited to:
+(a) The Department may suspend the certification of a certified installer or certified inspector for good cause which includes:

 (1) A violation of the act or this chapter.